hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-restore-user admin 2019-04-22_01-00-00.tar

 The function for restoring user from backup.
+To be able to restore the backup, the archive needs to be placed in /backup.

 *******************************************************************